Vivec City

 Whispers of Dissent: In plazas, taverns, and even temples, rumors of Ashlander truths or Dissident secrets mingle with smoke and incense, fueling unrest beneath the surface.

-Vivec City is a city of contradictions — radiant with faith, art, and divine presence, yet simmering with unrest.
+@Vivec City is a city of contradictions — radiant with faith, art, and divine presence, yet simmering with unrest.
 The Tribunal Temple rules with ritual and iron certainty, but the Ashlanders and Dissident Priests gnaw at its foundations.
-The Ebonheart Pact struggles to present unity, even as old grudges between Nords, Dunmer, and Argonians flare daily in streets and taverns.
-The Ordinators enforce silence with their golden masks, while the Buoyant Armigers laugh and sing before returning to their sacred duty.
+The @Ebonheart Pact struggles to present unity, even as old grudges between Nords, Dunmer, and Argonians flare daily in streets and taverns.
+The @Ordinators enforce silence from behind their silver masks while the @Buoyant Armigers laugh and sing before returning to their sacred duty.
 And above it all hangs Baar Dau — the unmoving meteor, a symbol of divine protection or of inevitable doom.